 What happens during a skin examination?

-Before looking at your skin, the doctor will ask questions about existing skin problems and changes, like where they first appeared, and whether they developed suddenly or over a longer period of time.
+Before looking at your skin, the doctor will ask questions about any skin problems and changes you have noticed, like where they first appeared, and whether they developed suddenly or over a longer period of time.
 If there are signs of an infection such as herpes, the doctor will ask you about possible sources of infection and whether there’s a chance you might have infected someone else.
 If you have signs of an allergy, you will be asked about possible triggers.

-When looking for causes, you might also consider factors such as harmful substances, stimulants, sexual behavior, medication, known chronic medical conditions (e.g. diabetes), cancer, previous skin conditions, or skin problems that run in your family.
+When looking for causes, you might also consider factors such as harmful substances in the workplace, stimulants such as alcohol and nicotine, sexual behavior, medication, known chronic medical conditions (e.g. diabetes), cancer, previous skin conditions, or skin problems that run in your family.

 In the skin examination that follows, the doctor should take a very close look at your skin.
 Their eyes and hands are their main “tools” here.